 - Booking a train in India is a cumbersome process for foreign nationals.
 To help you out, Indiahikes will take care of your train ticket booking.

 - The cost for the ticket have to be borne by you.
-The same will be collected upon your arrival at the base camp of the trek.
+You pay the amount to Indiahikes through a credit card.

 - To make it easier for us to book your train tickets, please mention your dates of arrival and departure clearly in an email.
 Please do this after you register and confirm your trek participation.